elinsun/5702-Visualization-Final-Project/README.md

 0. Demo here https://garypb.shinyapps.io/project/
 - click on blue markers to see Airbnb listings information;
-- zoom in and click on colored circle markers to find out more.
+- zoom in and click on colored circle markers to find out more;
 - and...have fun!